 Slight diversion: I did come across a 17th-century pumpkin pie recipe from England, but it's not at all like modern “custard in a pie shell” pies we see today.

 American scones are often dense wedges or triangles, while British scones are taller and usually round.
-British scones are reasonably dense, but not as dense as American scones.
+British scones are reasonably dense, but not as dense as American scones (assuming they're fresh).
 They look a bit like tall American biscuits, but they're sweeter and fluffier (though I've had some American biscuits that were much denser than British scones, so that's not really a universal truth).

 American scones use much more butter than British scones, and they usually have quite a bit more sugar.
 The extra butter is what makes them so much more dense.
 It's not really a good or bad thing, as British scones pile on plenty of sugar (in the form of preserves/jam) and butter or clotted cream as toppings.